-SDD is the lowest level of Due Diligence which may be performed on a customer when establishing a business relationship or conducting a transaction.
-A Supervised Entity may, according to Regulation 14 of the FORs, apply SDD measures to obtain evidence of the identity of a person in any of the following circumstances:
+In accordance with Regulation 14 of the FORs, a Supervised Entity may apply SDD measures to obtain evidence of the identity of a person in any of the following circumstances:

 - i. where the risks identified are lower; - ii. where the Supervised Entity carries out a one-off transaction with an authorised agent of a customer who has been introduced to the Supervised Entity by a Listed Business ("LB") or Financial Institution ("FI"), and the FI or LB has provided written assurance that evidence of the identity of the agent introduced by him has been obtained and recorded, and can be made available to the Supervised Entity on request (see Third Party Reliance); - iii.
 Where the customer is regulated by the Central Bank of Trinidad and Tobago or the Trinidad and Tobago Securities and Exchange Commission; - iv.
 Where the customer is a public company listed on the Trinidad and Tobago Stock Exchange; and - v.
 Where the customer is a public authority.